 Banks are considered to be the first priority for start-up enterprises, as they find it a more reliable and convenient way of getting money.
 Banks provide funding to start-up enterprises in two forms named term loan and working capital loan.
 Almost every public and private sector bank of India offers business loans for start-ups.
 However, the interest rate, loan amount, and repayment tenure offered shall vary from bank to bank.

 If you are new to lending and do not have a financial history or maintain any credit score, then it shall become difficult to get loans from private or public sector banks.
 By contacting Non-banking Financial Companies (NBFCs) and Micro Finance Institutions (MFIs) you shall get business loans for your Start-up based on your requirements without having a credit score or financial history.
 The interest rates offered by NBFCS and MFIs are comparatively higher, as compared to PSU banks.

 Also Read: How to Start a Business in India?

 7. Business credit cards

-Credit cards for business purposes have taken a rise since the emergence of start-up enterprise in recent years.
-If your start-up does not require large amounts of money at initial stages of business, then you can use credit cards for transactions and timely repaying the amount to avoid debt or extra interest rate charged in form of penalty.
+Credit cards for business purposes have taken a rise since the emergence of start-up enterprises in recent years.
+If your start-up does not require large amounts of money at the initial stages of business, then you can use credit cards for transactions and timely repaying the amount to avoid debt or extra interest rates charged in form of penalties.

 8. Peer-to-Peer Lending